walidshaari/hybrid-eks-cp-localzone/README.md

 Replace <caws-loadbalancer-controller-pod> with the full name of the AWS Load Balancer Controller pod.

+## Desclaimer
+This solution is a sample CloudFormation template intended solely for the purpose of demonstrating the capabilities of Local Zones for low-latency applications using the Amazon EKS control plane in the specified region and managed nodes in the specified local zone.
+It also showcases resiliency by utilizing managed nodes in the region for builders showcases, and labs.
+It is important to note that this solution is not intended to be used as a production-ready deployment pathway.

+While developing for this environment, it is crucial to consider the following concerns and ensure appropriate measures are taken:

+- Least Privilege:
+    - It is advised to enforce least privilege access controls for “user-policy.json”.
+    - It is advised to use Secrets Manager or other encryption/protection for access key, secret access key.
+- The current configuration allows all ports and protocols (-1 = allow all).
+Evaluate if this level of access is necessary and consider locking down specific port/protocol combinations as per your requirements.
+- Lack of Production Controls: This sample template does not incorporate production controls and may not provide sufficient warnings or advisories regarding potential risks.
+Additional measures and practices are essential to ensure the security and stability of a production environment.
+- Unrestricted Outbound Internet Access: The current configuration allows unrestricted outbound internet access through a NAT gateway.
+Evaluate if this level of access is necessary and consider implementing appropriate controls
+- Self-Managed Nodes: The self-managed nodes in this sample lack controls for patching, monitoring, and other essential management practices.
+In a production environment, it is crucial to have robust controls in place for these nodes to ensure they are properly maintained, monitored, and secured.
+- CloudFront/WAF: This solution does not incorporate CloudFront or a Web Application Firewall (WAF) in front of the Application Load Balancer (ALB) for the game test.
+Consider implementing these services to enhance the security and performance of your application, protect against common web attacks, and improve content delivery.

+Please be aware that using this sample CloudFormation template in a production environment without addressing the aforementioned concerns may result in security vulnerabilities, operational challenges, and inadequate compliance with best practices.

+>**Warning**
+>It is highly recommended to consult with experienced professionals and conduct thorough security reviews and testing before deploying any solution to a production environment.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.